 ”when people say that breast-feeding is ‘free,’ I want to hit them with a two-by-four.
 It’s only free if a woman’s time is worth nothing.” - Hanna Rosin.

 Breastfeeding the Adopted Baby While You Are Already Breastfeeding Another Child.

-Some mothers that are still nursing their babies adopt a child and wonder whether the milk will be substantial enough for a newborn.
+Some mothers still nursing their babies adopt a child and wonder whether the milk will be substantial enough for a newborn.

-Although you will not be producing colostrum for your adopted baby, breastmilk is still superior to formula.
-Breastmilk contains immune protection, growth factors, gut protection and is much easier for a baby to digest.
+Although you will not produce colostrum for your adopted baby, breastmilk is still superior to formula.
+Breastmilk contains immune protection, growth factors, and gut protection and is much easier for a baby to digest.